 Take the hassle out of organising your own Thredbo Valley Track experience with guided half-day, full-day or multi-day bike tours.

 Up for more of a challenge?
-Opened in late 2019, a new section has been added to the iconic Thredbo Valley Track.
+In 2019, a section was added to the iconic Thredbo Valley Track.
 This lower Thredbo Valley Track extension has added a whopping 18.4km below Bullocks Flat with tougher terrain through a remote part of the park.
 Best cycled west to east (Bullocks flat to Gaden Trout Hatchery), this section filled with high berms, rocky and steep ground is bound to test any keen adventure rider.

 Whether you’re looking for an easy ride from the campground, or need a comfy bed and hot shower after a challenging ride.
 Check the bike-friendly stays available.